On the extended Whittaker category

 be commutative.
 Since the arrows $\coeff^{\spec}_{\Gch,\ext}$ and $\LL_{\Wh,\ext}$ are fully faithful, the validity of Conjecture \ref{conj:generalization} would imply that \emph{$\LL_G$ is unique, if it exists, and automatically fully faithful}.
 Our main theorem shows this is the case for $G=GL_n$ and $G=PGL_n$.

 \ssec*{Acknowledgements}

-It is a pleasure to thank Dennis Gaitsgory for several crucial discussions.
-In particular, the usage of the blow-up in Section \ref{SEC:MAIN} was inspired by his idea of the proof of Theorem \ref{thm:main_Gr} for $GL_3$.
-A blow-up also appears, in complete disguise, in the related paper \cite{FGV2}.
+As explained in the introduction, this paper realizes a part of the program indicated in \cite{Outline}.
+It is a pleasure to thank Dennis Gaitsgory for several crucial discussions: for instance, the usage of the blow-up in Section \ref{SEC:MAIN} was inspired by his idea of the proof of Theorem \ref{thm:main_Gr} for $GL_3$.

 I am indebted to Sam Raskin for his help regarding unital structures on sheaves of categories over the Ran space.
-I am grateful to Dima Arinkin, Jonathan Barlev, Ian Grojnowski and Constantin Teleman for stimulating discussions.
-The constructions and the results of the present paper were announced during the workshop \virg{Towards the proof of the geometric Langlands conjecture} held at IIAS, March 2014.
+I am also grateful to Dima Arinkin, Jonathan Barlev, Ian Grojnowski and Constantin Teleman.

+The constructions and the results of the present paper were announced during the workshop \virg{Towards the proof of the geometric Langlands conjecture} held at IIAS, Jerusalem, in March 2014.
 I wish to thank the organizers and the participants of the workshop for their inspiring interest.

 \sec{Notation and background} \ssec{Prestacks}

 Let $\Sch^\aff$ (resp., $\Sch^{\aff,\fty}$) denote the $1$-category of affine $\kk$-schemes (resp., affine $\kk$-schemes of finite type) and $\Grpd$ the $\infty$-category of $1$-groupoids.